Appekip/Smart-Mirror/README.md

         Local:            http://localhost:3000
         On Your Network:  xxxxxxxxxxxxxxxxxxxxx

-   6. Once it is up and running, you can run
+6. Now you can build it using the command

-      npm run build and copy the build folder into a server
+   npm run build

+   And then copy the build folder into a server where you can host the application

+   You can use this: https://github.com/Appekip/smartMirrorServer